dotnet/csharplang/proposals/records.md

 synthesized clone method is an override of the base type clone method if one exists.
 An error is produced if the base type clone method is sealed.

+If the containing record is abstract, the synthesized clone method is also abstract.

 ## Positional record members

 In addition to the above members, records with a parameter list ("positional records") synthesize